Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$

-In summary, transverse single-spin asymmetries for dijet production in $pp$ collisions are measured in jet-charge bins using 200 $\mathrm{GeV}$ data at STAR.
-This is the first time that nonzero Sivers signals in $pp$-induced dijet production are observed.
-Through $\dzeta$-to-$\kt$ conversion and pseudo-inversion, the $\kt$ for individual partons are unfolded in a kinematic approach.
-The $u$- and $d$-quark $\kt$ are found to have opposite signs and similar magnitudes, while $\kt$ for gluon and sea quarks combined is consistent with zero.
-Analyses of larger data sets, both in hand and in progress, with extension to more forward rapidity, may enable more precise determination of Sivers partonic $\kt$ values and potentially further elucidate their kinematic behavior.
-Inclusion of these data in future global analyses will enhance a consistent extraction of Sivers observables and may also impact our understanding of evolution effects, process dependence and other important issues relating to the Sivers TMD function.
+In summary, transverse single-spin asymmetries for dijet production in $pp$ collisions are measured in jet-charge bins using $\sqrt{s} =200~ \mathrm{GeV}$ data at STAR.
+This is the first time that evidence for nonzero Sivers signals in $pp$-induced dijet production are measured.
+Comparison of our results with further theoretical developments may help to probe interesting aspects of the QCD dynamics.
+Through $\dzeta$-to-$\kt$ conversion and pseudo-inversion, the Sivers $\kt$ for individual partons are unfolded in a kinematic approach.
+The $u$- and $d$-quark $\kt$ are found to have opposite signs and similar magnitudes, while $\kt$ for gluon and sea quarks combined is consistent with zero within still large uncertainties.
+Inclusion of these data in global analyses can enhance a consistent extraction of Sivers observables and perhaps impact the understanding of evolution effects, process dependence and other important issues relating to the Sivers TMD function.
+Analyses of larger data sets, both in hand and in progress, with extension to more forward rapidity, may enable more precise determination of Sivers $pp$ observables and further elucidate their kinematic dependencies.

 We thank the RHIC Operations Group and RCF at BNL, the NERSC Center at LBNL and the Open Science Grid consortium for providing resources and support.
 This work was supported in part by the Office of Nuclear Physics within the U.S. DOE Office of Science, the U.S. National Science Foundation, National Natural Science Foundation of China, Chinese Academy of Science, the Ministry of Science and Technology of China and the Chinese Ministry of Education, the Higher Education Sprout Project by Ministry of Education at NCKU, the National Research Foundation of Korea, Czech Science Foundation and Ministry of Education, Youth and Sports of the Czech Republic, Hungarian National Research, Development and Innovation Office, New National Excellency Programme of the Hungarian Ministry of Human Capacities, Department of Atomic Energy and Department of Science and Technology of the Government of India, the National Science Centre and WUT ID-UB of Poland, the Ministry of Science, Education and Sports of the Republic of Croatia, German Bundesministerium f\"ur Bildung, Wissenschaft, Forschung and Technologie (BMBF), Helmholtz Association, Ministry of Education, Culture, Sports, Science and Technology (MEXT) and Japan Society for the Promotion of Science (JSPS).